mvolkmann/blog/src/swift-ui.md

         dogs.append(Dog(name: "Comet", breed: "Whippet"))
     }

-    /// Toggles whether a given dog is selected. func toggle(_ dog: Dog) {
+    /// An "intent" that toggles whether a given dog is selected. func toggle(_ dog: Dog) {
         // This is not needed if properties have the @Published annotation.
         //objectWillChange.send() // notifies subscribers